3drobotics/solodevguide/book/hardware-gimbalbay.md

 The Gimbal Cable provides a USB 2.0 interface with the iMX6 co-processor on-board Solo.
 This interface should be used for firmware updating and can optionally be used for any sort of additional processing.
 For example, you can pull a still from the camera, transfer it to the co-processor, and search the image for pre-defined target.
 Communication between the Solo co-processor and the gimbal is not yet available for 3rd party developers.

-### Powering the Gimbal
+### Power Supply

-The Gimbal Cable provides two different voltage source to the Gimbal Bay:
+The Gimbal Cable supplies two different voltage sources to the Gimbal Bay:

+* VCC 5V (4.75 to 5.25V).
-VCC Battery (13.5&ndash;16.8V, 2A)
+* VCC Battery (12 to 16.8 V).
-VCC 5.35V (Regulated, ~1A)

-The 5.35V source should only be used to power the camera.
-The battery voltage is used for any other purposes.
+*VCC 5V* should be used to power the camera (only).
+The camera must not draw more than 1A.

 <aside class="note">
-The continuous current draw is limited by the gimbal cable despite the actual supply being capable of 25W (5A).
-This supply is also shared with some other functions on the copter.
+The *VCC 5V* supply is also used as the backup supply for the Pixhawk.
+While the current is not limited, if more than 1A is used the vehicle may fail when running on backup power.
 </aside>

-### HDMI Mini

-The [HDMI](https://en.wikipedia.org/wiki/HDMI) Mini connection is responsible for transferring video from the camera on the Solo to the first person view in the 3DR app.
-The HDMI connection does not have the audio pins connected.
-The video feed supports up to 1080p resolution at 60 frames per second.

-Supported resolutions:

-* 1280x720p60
-* 1280x720p30
-* 720x480p60
-* 720x480p30
-* 640x480p60
-* 640x480p30
-* 1280x720p25(PAL)
-* 720x480p25(PAL)
+*VCC Battery* can be used to power the gimbal or other hardware.
+The maximum recommended current/power is ~3A/50W.
+Drawing more current may damage the battery and increases the risk of accident.

 ## Software Interface